AshnahKhalidKhan/Hadyatussalam-Chrome-Extension/README.md

 most manifest files contain an "action" key which declares the image Chrome should use as the extension's action icon and the HTML page to show in a popup when the extension's action icon is clicked.

+"background" in manifest.json ---> script that runs in background